 Ultimately, the arbitrator found the defendant “more likely than not” liable for the accident; however, he awarded each plaintiff $1,700 in non-economic damages instead of their requested $10,000.
 This award beat Cliff’s written pre-filing offer by a few hundred dollars, saving the client nearly $20,000 in damages and over $20,000 in attorney’s fees.

-When responding to an ORS 20.080 demand, be sure to clearly state separately the amount of non-economic damages and the amount of economic damages you are offering.
+When responding to an ORS 20.080 demand, claims professionals should take care to clearly state separately the amount of non-economic damages and the amount of economic damages you are offering.
 For example, do not simply offer $8,000 inclusive, or $8,000 for all damages, or $8,000 for non-economic damages and PIP.
-If you separate out the pre-filing offer into non-economic and economic (or PIP) damages, the applicable pre-filing offer will clearly define the amount to beat for the purposes of determining if attorney’s fees should be awarded:
+If you separate out the pre-filing offer into non-economic and economic (or PIP) damages, the applicable pre-filing offer will clearly define the amount to beat for the purposes of determining if attorney’s fees should be awarded.